hm-lang/core/proposals/README.md

 ```

 However, there are times where it is useful for a function to have two arguments with the same
-name, and that's for default-named arguments in a function where *order doesn't matter.*
+name, and that's for default-named arguments in a function where (1) *order doesn't matter*,
+or (2) order does matter but in an established convention, like two sides of a binary operand.
-This is true, for example, in a function like `max`:
+An example of (1) is in a function like `max`:

 ```
 @orderIndependent
-max(First Int, Second Int): int
+max(Int, Other Int): int
-    return if First Int > Second Int
+    return if Int > Other Int
-        First Int
+        Int
     else
-        Second Int
+        Other Int

 max(5, 3) == max(3, 5)
 ```

 The compiler is not smart enough to know whether order matters or not, so we need to annotate
-the function with `@orderIndependent` -- otherwise it's a compiler error -- and we need to use namespaces (`First` and `Second`)
+the function with `@orderIndependent` -- otherwise it's a compiler error -- and we need to use
-in order to distinguish between the two variables inside the function block.
-When calling `max`,
+namespaces (e.g., `Other` with `Other Int`) in order to distinguish between the two variables
-we don't need to use those namespaces, and can't (since they're invisible to the outside world).
+inside the function block.
+When calling `max`, we don't need to use those namespaces, and
+can't (since they're invisible to the outside world).

-TODO: we do need order dependence for certain use cases, like arguments to an array.
-maybe we have a specific `@orderDependent` or `@arrayOrder` annotation.
-order dependence also occurs for cross product (e.g., `Vector3 cross(Other Vector3)`),
-and it would be a pain to name this other vector (`Vector3 cross(With: Other Vector3)`).
-Maybe create a `@orderDependenceOk` for such cases.

 There is one place where it is not obvious that two arguments might have the same name, and
 that is in method definitions.
 Take for example the vector dot product: